GUIDES ARE FULLY VACINNATED

 Florida Butterfly List-103

-Arriving in Florida in May 2005 to work for Dr. Reed Noss of the University of Central Florida performing Radio Telemetry and banding of the critically endangered Florida Grasshopper Sparrow.
-This eventually lead to his current job with Lake County Office of Parks & Trails where he performs quarterly bird & butterfly surveys on six conservation properties.
-Over his time with with Lake County he was on Birding Adventures with James Currie, Keynote Speaker for 2015 Wings & Wildflowers Festival, as well as a guide and speaker each of the five years the festival was in existence.
+Gallus arrived in Florida in May 2005 to work for Dr. Reed Noss of the University of Central Florida performing Radio Telemetry and banding of the critically endangered Florida Grasshopper Sparrow.
+This eventually lead to his current job with Lake County Office of Parks & Trails where he performs quarterly bird & butterfly surveys on six conservation properties, gives presentations and leads educational trips in addition to his regular duties as a Recreation Coordinator for Trails.
+Over his time with with Lake County Gallus was featured on Birding Adventures with James Currie, and Keynote Speaker for 2015 Wings & Wildflowers Festival.

-With this background Gallus brings the details, with quality eBird checklists made at every stop and a knowledge of the when and where to find birds.
-His background also means he has a vast knowledge of local ecosystems and thank to Rebecca is becoming a butterfly enthusiast and better photographer.
+With this background, Gallus brings quality eBird checklists made at every stop and a knowledge of the when and where to find birds.
+His background also means he has a vast knowledge of local ecosystems.

 If interested in Dry Tortugas Trips we do guide work through Florida Nature Tours which offers best guides, boat, and price of anyone leading trips there.